themosis/documentation/field.md

 General usage
 -------------

-As mentioned in the introduction, the new Field API is no longer just returning a string of HTML but each time you create a field you get back a `FieldTypeInterface`.
+As mentioned in the introduction, the new Field API is no longer just returning a string of HTML but each time you create a field you get back a `FieldTypeInterface` instance.

 The new API allows you to use it outside of the default core contexts and gives you several methods to control the behavior of your field as well as render it or transform it in a JSON object.

+It is recommended to use the `Field` facade to create new field instances.
+The facade is referencing a field factory class.
+Each time you call a factory method, it sets up the field main dependencies and sets its options.

 In order to create a new field instance, simply use the `Field` facade like so: